 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
-For the rest of this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
-We strongly recommend against this option.
-Usually a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
+We strongly recommend against this route.
+Typically a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
 It usually costs the homeowner more money, and nearly always voids the manufacturer warranty.
-The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
+In part, this is because different refrigerants work at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
 If this vital step is skipped, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+If you are dead set on exploring retrofitting, then consult with an HVAC specialist to determine your best option.

-It’s smart to discuss pricing offers with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to manage an unexpected replacement.
-To avoid emergencies on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old unit before it quits working.
+It’s better to discuss pricing offers with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To avoid an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old unit before it quits working.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

 If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, air conditioners installed after 2010 might use R22, so it’s ideal to check with an HVAC Expert.
-You can always find this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).
+However, air conditioners installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
+You can always check for this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?